fellipeassuncao/ieee-ulcer-segmentation/README.md

 ![Methodology](/screenshots/method.JPG "Methodology")

 Resources and extra documentation for the manuscript "A graph-based superpixel segmentation method for measuring pressure ulcers" published in IEEE Latin America Transactions.
 The code is organized by the type of programming language used in the project in the following order Java (main project) -> Matlab (extract some superpixels) -> Python (extract another superpixels and do the statistics and overlapping for generated masks in DISF, ERS, SNIC).

-## Project Hierarchy  and Folder Description

-The project hierarchy and folders description is as follows

 ## Requirements